chaos-polymtl/lethe/doc/source/examples/multiphysics/dam-break-VOF/dam-break-VOF.rst

 The corresponding parameter file is ``gls_VOF_dam-break_Martin_and_Moyce.prm``.

-The following schematic describes the geometry and dimensions of the simulation n the :math:`(x,y)` plane:
+The following schematic describes the geometry and dimensions of the simulation in the :math:`(x,y)` plane:

 .. image:: images/VOF_dam_break_configuration.png
     :alt: Schematic